 - Always On VPN migration strategies

 Reservations are being accepted now!
 The cost for this 3-day hands-on training class is $4995.00 USD.
-Space is limited, so don’t wait.
-Enter your name and email below and select a training location to reserve your spot today!
+Space is limited, so don’t wait. click the link below to reserve your spot today!

 Group discounts are available.
 Private training sessions for large organizations are available upon request.
 Dates and times subject to change.

 I’m pleased to announce my newest video training course, Managing and Supporting DirectAccess with Windows Server 2016, is now available on Pluralsight!
 This new course is a follow-up to my previous course, Planning and Implementing DirectAccess with Windows Server 2016.
 This latest course builds upon the first one and covers advanced configuration such as enabling load balancing, configuring geographic redundancy, and enforcing strong user authentication using one-time passwords (OTP) and smart cards.

 In addition, monitoring and reporting is covered, as well as implementing manage out for DirectAccess clients in supported scenarios.
 The course also includes a full hour of in-depth DirectAccess configuration and connectivity troubleshooting that will be valuable for all DirectAccess administrators.